titanturtles/titanturtles.github.io/apply.md

 As Captains you will be expected to put in more work and time than the rest of the team, whether it's for tasks that you have been delegated to complete or for motivating your team and keeping them up to high standards.

 "The day you no longer believe you have something to prove, the day you no longer believe you must give it your all, the day you think you are entitled to special treatment, the day you think all your hard days are behind you, is the day you are no longer the right leader for the job."
 - William H. McRaven, The Wisdom of the Bullfrog: Leadership Made Simple

-These standards are expected of everybody, but more so every team captain and everyone on the elite team.
+These standards are expected of every team captain and everyone on the elite team.
+Everyone else should also strive toward these standards.